 Wash the tissue 2-3 times for 2 min each time with HBSS buffer to remove the excess of triton and phalloidin, and once with PBS to remove the salts.

-Mount the organ of Corti tissues on a microscope slide using mounting media.
+Mount the organ of Corti tissues on a microscope slide and cover it with mounting media.

 NOTE: When mounting the tissue, make sure that the side of the tissue containing the hair cell stereocilia is facing the coverslip.